geshu18/app/Getting-Started---New.md

 Define using and injection in the very top of the file:

 ```
-@inject Microsoft.ApplicationInsights.AspNet.JavaScript.IJavaScriptSnippet ApplicationInsightsJavaScript
+@inject Microsoft.ApplicationInsights.Extensibility.TelemetryConfiguration TelemetryConfiguration
 ```

-And insert HtmlHelper to the end of ```<head>``` section.
+And insert HtmlHelper to the end of ```<head>``` section but before any other script.
 Any custom javascript telemetry you want to report from the page should be injected after this snippet:

 ```
-	@Html.Raw(ApplicationInsightsJavaScript.Write())
+	@Html.ApplicationInsightsJavaScript(TelemetryConfiguration)
 </head>
 ```